Behind the Project: Baird Blackstone Building

-Guildford Place is a six-storey, timber-framed modular housing development in Surrey, British Columbia, Canada.
+The Baird Blackstone Building (formerly Guildford Place) is a six-storey, timber-framed modular housing development in Surrey, British Columbia, Canada.
 The project is developed by BC Housing and will be managed by Lookout Housing and Health Society to provide permanent supportive transitional housing to those at risk of homelessness.

 Recently, we sat down with Building Envelope Specialist Timothy Wong and Building Performance Analysis Lead Tristan Truyens to learn more about the project.